 I began my career working as a behavioral and child-family therapist with those in the foster care system.
 I then worked in an intensive outpatient program where I served as a group and family therapist, for teens, adults, elders and those struggling with addictions.
 Since 2015, I have been in the private practice setting working with adults and couples.
 In working with people from many walks of life, I have come to see that while suffering is different for each person, we all experience pain and hardship.
 Being a witness and guide towards the alleviation of suffering brings me great joy and purpose.

 My original clinical training, focused primarily on psychodynamic and attachment theory.
-This means I was trained to care greatly about the experiences and relationships that have shaped the inner world of my clients.
+This means I was trained to care greatly about the experiences and relationships that have shaped the inner worlds of my clients.
 I utilize interventions from internal family systems, emotionally focused therapy for couples and somatic approaches.
-I have most recently trained in Jungian depth psychology and intensively in trauma informed approaches.
+I have most recently trained in Jungian depth psychology and in trauma informed/IFS informed approaches.